omkarpatel00/omkarpatel00/README.md

-# Hi there, I'm Omkar Patel! 👋
+# Hi there, I'm Omkar Policepatel! 👋

 I'm a DevOps Engineer with 3 years of experience in automating, scaling, and optimizing infrastructure.
 My expertise lies in implementing CI/CD pipelines, managing cloud environments, and ensuring seamless deployment processes.
 I have a strong background in Jenkins and a passion for automating projects to enhance efficiency and reliability.